 - School of History and Sociology

 Johnny Smith is the Julius C. "Bud" Shaw Professor of Sports History and Associate Professor of History.
 His research focuses on the history of sports and American culture.

-His writing has appeared in the Wall Street Journal, Washington Post, The Daily Beast, Slate, Reviews in American History, and The American Historian, among others.
+His writing has appeared in the Wall Street Journal, Washington Post, The Daily Beast, Slate, The Undefeated, Reviews in American History, and The American Historian, among others.

 In 2017, Professor Smith was named a Distinguished Lecturer by the Organization of American Historians.
 He is also a two-time recipient of the Journal of Sport History's Best Article Award (2009; 2018).

 - Ph.D., Purdue University, May 2011